2022 Al-Aqsa clashes: Aftermath

 On Friday evening, hundreds of Arab Israelis in Umm al-Fahm organized demonstrations to protest the Israeli incursion, some of which escalated into riots.
 The same day, a Palestinian teenager stabbed and wounded a man in Haifa.
 The girl later admitted that she had done it in response to the storming of the mosque.
 Channel 12 reported on April 16 that Egyptian authorities had convinced the Palestinian militant group Hamas not to fire rockets in response.

 On April 17, further violence began when the police confined Muslims already inside the compound and denied access to Muslims who were still outside the site.
 Jews were given an armed police escort around the compound.
 Palestinians threw stones on three buses headed to the Western Wall.
 Seven passengers were injured.
 Jewish worshippers wearing prayer shawls were attacked in the Old City.
 Police officers entered the Temple Mount again, saying that Palestinian crowds were trying to prevent non-Muslims from entering the Mount.
 Nine people were arrested and Palestinian medics said that 17 people were wounded.
 A stabbing attempt in the Israeli settlement of Beit El was foiled by security forces.
-The United Arab List (Ra'am) announced it would temporarily halt its coalition membership in the Government of Israel in protest against the situation at al-Aqsa.
+Ra'am announced it would temporarily halt its coalition membership in the Government of Israel in protest against the situation at al-Aqsa.

 On April 15, UN Secretary General António Guterres said in a statement that provocations on the Holy Esplanade needed to cease and for the status quo to be upheld and respected.
 According to the U.S State department, US Secretary of State Antony Blinken and Jordanian Foreign Minister Ayman Safadi discussed the situation on 18 April and “Secretary Blinken emphasized the importance of upholding the historic status quo at the Haram Al-Sharif/Temple Mount, and appreciation for the Hashemite Kingdom of Jordan’s special role as custodian of Muslim holy places in Jerusalem,” Jordan’s King Abdullah, speaking with UN Secretary-General Antonio Guterres, said that “provocative acts” by Israel violated “the legal and historic status quo” of the Muslim holy shrines.

 On April 22, Israeli police in full riot gear stormed the mosque after Palestinian stone throwing at a gate where they were stationed.
 According to police, rioters had hurled stones and launched firecrackers at officers at early morning and had also barricaded themselves in the mosque.
 Israeli police used a drone to fire tear gas into groups of Palestinians.
 On 29 April, the last Friday of Ramadan, there were new clashes at the mosque following the prior weeks of violence in Israel and the West Bank.
 42 Palestinians were wounded.